SimasJakubenas/PersonalWebsite/README.md

     ![image](https://github.com/SimasJakubenas/PersonalWebsite/assets/138577499/af48b04a-0bb3-4e57-9491-1003bb65ac0f)

 5. Under "Source", choose which branch to deploy.
-This should be Main for newer repositories (older repositories may still use Master).
+Select 'Master' branch and 'Root' folder.

     ![image](https://github.com/SimasJakubenas/PersonalWebsite/assets/138577499/64a39fde-d43b-4ed7-935a-0ff33b8380c3)

-6. Choose which folder to deploy from, usually "/root".
-7. Click "Save", then wait for it to be deployed.
+6. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.

-8. Your URL will be displayed above "Source".
+7. Your URL will be displayed above "Source".

 ### Local Development